nycon/mysql-benchmark/README.md

 ###Ready Environment for SysBench:

-For this test, I am creating the sbtest database and user sbtest_user and will grant all PRIVILEGES to sbtest_user on sbtest database.
+For this test, we creating the sbtest database and user sbtest_user and will grant all PRIVILEGES to sbtest_user on sbtest database.

-using root;
+using root
 ```

 mysql> create database sbtest